 - having another eye disease, disorder, or injury to the eye

-A torn or detached retina needs emergency medical care.
-It may be corrected with surgery, but can lead to blindness if it goes untreated.
+A torn or detached retina needs emergency medical care, as it can lead to blindness if it goes untreated.
 Laser treatment or surgery can correct it.

 Floaters may look like shadows, lines, or dots that move across a person’s field of vision.
 Possible causes include tiny blood vessels bursting in the eye or protein clumps or cells in the vitreous humor.

 Floaters are typically harmless and become common as a person ages.
 However, a person should still discuss the floaters with an eye doctor, especially if they happen frequently or come on suddenly.

-Seeing occasional flashes or stars in vision is usually not an indication of an underlying health problem.
+Seeing occasional flashes, sparkles, or stars in the field of vision is usually not an indication of an underlying health problem.

 Many people find that seeing stars happens only occasionally and that their eyes are otherwise healthy.
 Seeing stars may occur more often with age.